crux-eval/eval-arena/noise.md

 On [CRUXEval](https://crux-eval.github.io/eval-arena/model_CRUXEval-output.html#model_table), 10 samples are used to estimate the iid sample noise which is reported as std, and typically the sampling variance is $ < 0.025 \frac1{N}$, which is quite a bit less than the noise we study here.

-## Special examples
+### Solving hard and special problems

 For a problem requiring a long answer where guessing correctly is unlikely, answering even 1 problem might be significant and interesting.
 For example, the problem can ask for the proof of an important open problem and the test checks the proof.
 If a model (or someone) solves such a hard problem then we should not object to the sample size of 1.
 My experience as a student lead me to intuitively believe that you can get a lot of useful signals by testing on a few hard problems with full answers (like Math or algorithm contests, interviews etc.), especially if there is a range of difficulty levels so you can get some signal for most outcomes.
-If we need to consider this, the hypothesis testing framework can be extended to model weights and tie probabilities, but bootstrap is probably unfixable when the sample set is small and carefully constructed.
+If we need to consider this, the hypothesis testing framework can be extended to model weights and tie probabilities, but bootstrap breaks when the sample set is small and carefully constructed.

 We probably don't need to consider this yet.
-In the empirical data, all pairs of models have enough noisy inconsistencies where model A beats B on 2 hard examples, but then B beats A on 10 easy examples.
-If A is so good that it didn't make any mistakes on the long answer, why did it fail on many easier ones.
+In the empirical data, all pairs of models have enough noisy inconsistencies where model A may beat B on 2 hard examples, but then B beats A on 10 easy examples.
+If A is so good that it didn't make any mistakes on the long complex answer required to solve the hard problems, why did it fail on many easier ones?
 Second, problems solvable by mediocore models or where reference solutions can be found on the internet (i.e. training data) is unlikely to deserve special deference.

+### Answer extraction

+Details like extracting answers and prompting make a bigger difference.
+For instance, on DS1000, recent models has become more inflexible in formats, whereas Codex-002 from 2022 followed the natural format specified by the problem, Claude models (and the lastest GPT4) tend to output their own format, so the extraction is probably not too generous to them, and they don't evaluate to be much better than Codex-002 on DS1000.

 ## Other works measuring uncertainty